 Postdoctoral Fellow, Schulich School of Medicine, University of Western

 I have a PhD in Psychology (Behavioural Neuroscience) and Toxicology from the University of Guelph on the role of the endocannabinoid system in the neurobiology of learning and memory in an animal model of drug dependence.
 My research and academic scholarships include awards from the Natural Sciences and Engineering Research Council of Canada (NSERC) and the Canadian Institutes of Health Research (CIHR).
-I studied abroad at Cold Spring Harbor Laboratory (CSHL) in New York and the Department of Biomedical Engineering at the University of Florida, and Frontiers in Neurophotonics at the Université Laval in Quebec.
+I have specialized training in neuroimaging from Cold Spring Harbor Laboratory (CSHL) in New York, the Department of Biomedical Engineering at the University of Florida, and Frontiers in Neurophotonics at the Université Laval in Quebec.
 I have research published in cellular, molecular, and comparative biology, psychopharmacology, cognitive psychology, social/personality psychology, and political psychology.
 As a postdoctoral fellow in the Social Aetiology of Mental Illness Training Program at CAMH, I conducted research on the social factors that contribute to mental illness and addiction, and on the associative stigma of mental illness.

 Cell to Society: My research experience spans the natural and social sciences, including learning and behaviour, cellular and molecular biology, comparative neuroanatomy and physiology, and several areas of psychology including clinical, social, cognitive, and political psychology.

 Accordingly, I have focused on developing two related areas of research:

 Students who are interested in my areas of research (see above) are welcome to contact me to discuss potential undergraduate thesis projects, which may include but are not limited to the following: